-- 1 Select Charts > Sea Conditions. - 2 Select an option:

-- To view the forecasted sea conditions for the previous 36 hours, in 12-hour increments, select multiple times.
+- 1 Select Charts > Sea Conditions. - 2 Select an option: - To view forecasted sea conditions for the next 36 hours, in 12-hour increments, select multiple times. - To view the forecasted sea conditions for the previous 36 hours, in 12-hour increments, select \(\infty \) multiple times.